 Over the period, total assets grew at a 5.0% annual pace while disbursements grew a little faster at 5.3% per year.
-Another way to look at it is that assets grew by over a third from about $700 billion to an estimated $937 billion, while annual disbursements increased from $55 billion to over $75 billion, or up about 37% since 2012.
+Another way to look at it is that assets grew by over a third from about $700 billion to an estimated $937 billion at the end of 2018, while annual disbursements increased from $55 billion to over $75 billion, or up about 37% since 2012.

 How Can We Grow Grant Making?
 Grow Assets